Casino Games with the Lowest House Edge

 Roulette - House Edge 2.7% and above

-The only difference between American and European Roulette is that extra zero on the board.
 It might seem like just one more section taking it to 38 from 37, but the difference it makes to the house edge is double!

 Without going into the details, there are fewer rules in American Roulette and thus overall easier to play, but for the beginner, don’t let the extra betting options put you off single zero roulette tables.
 For basic roulette play they are the same.

-Roulette (European single zero) - House Edge 2.70%
+Roulette (European Single Zero) - House Edge 2.70%

 Most people are familiar with the game of roulette.
 A wheel containing numbers 1-36 and a 0